 Attend the annual NACA (National Association for Campus Activities) conference to preview acts, meet performers and agents.

 Acts and events we've hosted

 - Mentalists The Evasons

 - Hypnotist Dale K

 Rock Your Room

-Interested in joining Housing and Residents annual fall competition?
-Stay tuned at the stat of the fall semester to learn when to sign up at your front desk.
+Interested in joining Housing and Residence Life's annual fall competition?
+Stay tuned at the start of the fall semester to learn when to sign up at your front desk.
 At a later date you'll schedule a date to have your house come and vote on their favorite room.
-From there, the judges from each Hall pick their favorite.
-The Hall favorites will be assessed by a panel of celebrity judges who will pick one favorite from The Quad and one favorite from The Woods!
+From there, the judges from each hall pick their favorite.
+The hall favorites will be assessed by a panel of celebrity judges who will pick one favorite from The Quad and one favorite from The Woods!